 A symbol of Aztec power and a staple in the modern kitchen, find out why this naturally gluten-free grain has been cultivated for at least 8000 years, and why it's so good for you.January 14, 2021 9:48 am November 19, 2018 3:24 pm

-Amaranth is well and truly the “grain of the Gods,” a super food that has been cultivated for at least 8000 years.
 Huitzilopochtli, one of the most important festivals of the pre-conquest Aztec world, saw people decorating their homes and trees with strings of brightly coloured paper flags.
-They paraded in ceremonial attire, singing and dancing their way through the streets of Tenochtitlan and Cholula, praying to the gods and consolidating a shared worldview.
+They paraded in ceremonial dress, singing and dancing their way through the streets of Tenochtitlan and Cholula.

-Imagine the spectacle.
-The brilliant red plaster of colossal stepped temples, stretching defiantly into the sky; a symbol of Aztec power.
-Rows of flag covered houses flapping in seeming unison.
-Chanting prayers, rhythmic dancing, thumping drums.
-All eyes turning towards exhaustively flamboyant costumes.
-The centre point of all this, a staggering ruffle of Quetzal feathers adorning the head of the emperor.
+The brilliant red plaster of colossal stepped temples stretched defiantly into the sky; a symbol of Aztec power.
+Rows of flag-covered houses flapped in unison.
+The people chanted prayers, dancing rhythmically and thumping their drums, the emperor standing at centre stage, adorned with a ruffle of Quetzal feathers.

 "Not only is amaranth extremely high in fibre, it’s also the leading natural plant-based source for squalene."